What Makes a Successful Construction Claim?

 Describe Each Event in Detail

-While presenting the events in connection to the claim, it is a good idea to follow the approach of detailing the cause, the effect, the liability, the entitlement and the substantiation.
+While presenting the events in connection to the claim, it is a good idea to follow the approach of detailing the cause, the effect, the entitlement and substantiating properly all parts of the claim.

 - The Cause is the description of the event giving rise to the claim.

-- The Effect is the description of how the Cause has caused the claimed compensation.
+- The Effect is the description of how the event has give rise to the claimed compensation.

-- The Entitlement is the description of why and how the claimant is entitled for a compensation due to the Effect.
-It may also be effective to show that the claimant has done all actions necessary to actually mitigate/avoid the Effects described above.
+- The Entitlement is the description of why and how the claimant is entitled for a compensation due to the event.
+It may also be effective to show that the claimant has done all actions necessary to actually mitigate/avoid the delay event.